sholtomaud/phd/Literature Review/litrev.md

 Technical risks are identified as those such reservoir porosity and permeability which directly impact production.

+##### Informal risk assessment (IRA)

+General identification and communication of hazards and risks in a task by applying a way of thinking, often with no documentation.

+#### Job safety/hazard analysis (JSA/JHA)

+General identification of hazards and controls in a specific task, usually for development of a standard work practice (SWP).

+#### Energy barrier analysis (EBA)

+Detailed analysis of determining phases of events and control mechanisms.

+#### Preliminary hazard analysis/hazard analysis/workplace risk assessment and control (PHA/HAZAN/WRAC)

+General identification of priority risk issues/events, using qualitative or semi-qualitative risk analysis methods, often to help determine the need for further detailed study.

+#### Hazard and operability study (HAZOP/HACCP)

+Systematic identification of hazards in process design.

+#### Fault tree analysis (FTA)

+Detailed analysis of contributors to a major unwanted event, potentially using quantitative risk analysis methods.

+#### Failure modes, effects and criticality analysis (FMECA)

+General to detailed analysis of component reliability risks and failures (Department of Primary Industries 1997).

 #### Non-technical Risk - SH&E
 Non-technical risks are defined as safety, health and environmental (SH&E) risks which indirectly impact production.

-Barker et al identify total SH&E risk and the total costs to mitigate these as issues of concern to a proponent [@barker et al_assessing_1998].
+Barker et al identify total SH&E risk and the total costs to mitigate these as issues of concern to a proponent [@barker_assessing_1998].
 They identify a model which allows  users to enter a range of estimated dollar costs to mitigate the risks across different SH&E categories [@barker et al_assessing_1998].
 The mitigation costs for each category are then summed to calculate the total cost value, which can be plotted as cumulative frequency plots as a SH&E risk portfolio.

-#### Percieved Risk
+#### Perceived Risk

 Until recently these risks would typically be managed in-house, within a corporate entity according to relevant regulatory standards.